ni/ams-power-supply-plugin-template/patools-integration/PAtools Integration README.md

 10. Adaptions if you have a different amount of channels compared to the template

-    If you have less channels just remove the excess folders in the NI_RMX412X_config, if you have more just duplicate them.
+    If you have fewer channels just remove the excess folders in the NI_RMX412X_config, if you have more just duplicate them.

     Note: If you duplicated a folder don't forget to adapt the channel names in "NI_RMX412X.chXX.ChannelVariables" and also check "NI_RMX412X.chXX.MSG.TAB"

 11. Adapt Mappings

-    If you need mappings from or to a different module you can add them to mapping tables in the NI_RMX412X_config.
+    If you need mappings from or to a different module, you can add them to mapping tables in the NI_RMX412X_config.

 12. Check DSO Version

     in NI_RMX412X check if the right version of the DSO_configuration is active, e.g. DSO_configuration_24Q4.
 If not deactivate that version and activate the other one, e.g. 24Q2.

+    Note: Here the "24Q2" is the linux version.

 12. STMC